nebuly-ai/optimate/README.md

 When a predefined metric (e.g. “accuracy”) or a custom metric is passed as the perf_metric argument, the value of perf_loss_ths will be used as the maximum acceptable loss for the given metric evaluated on your datasets.

 #### Options B.2 and B.3
-When no `perf_metric` input is provided as input, nebullvm calculates the performance loss using the default `precision` function.
-If the `dataset` is provided, the precision will be calculated on 100 sampled data (option B.2), otherwise the data will be randomly generated from the metadata provided as input, i.e. `input_sizes` and `batch_size` (option B.3).
+When no `perf_metric` is provided as input, `nebullvm` calculates the performance loss using the default `precision` function.
+If the `dataset` is provided, the precision will be calculated on 100 sampled data (option B.2).
+Otherwise, the data will be randomly generated from the metadata provided as input, i.e. `input_sizes` and `batch_size` (option B.3).

 <details>
 <summary> Options B.2 and B.3: Impact of perf_loss_ths on precision </summary>